 Step 7: Run Client Applications

-Once the cache is up and running, you can start performing CRUD operations from the client-side.
+Once the cache is up and running, you can start performing CRUD operations.
 The client applications will initially start with acquiring the IP addresses of the NCache server containers from the NCache Discovery Service and establish a connection with the cache.
 Once the connection is made, the cache management and CRUD operations can proceed.

-You can validate the client connection using the NCache Web Manager and NCache Web Monitor explained in the next step.
+You can validate the client connection using the NCache Management Center and NCache Monitor explained in the next step.

 Step 8: Monitoring NCache Cluster

-NCache Web Manager has an embedded NCache Web Monitor tool that helps you monitor your cache cluster.
-Monitoring your cache cluster gives you real-time information about the cache cluster health, cache activity, number of operations performed, and much more.
-Monitoring your cache cluster helps you take suitable measures for issues such as memory overheads etc.
+NCache Management Center has a NCache Monitor tool to help you track cluster performance.
+Monitoring your cache cluster gives you real-time information about the cluster health, cache activity, number of operations performed, and more.
+Monitoring your cache cluster helps you take suitable measures for issues such as memory overheads.

 Follow the steps in the documentation to monitor your cache cluster.
 It shows you various dashboards such as Report Dashboard or Graphical Dashboard along with your client and server counters.